VenalityXT/OSI-Model/README.md

 ---

 The Data Link Layer enables communication between devices on the same local network.
-It builds on the physical signal by organizing data into frames and using MAC addresses to identify devices.
-Switches operate at this layer, forwarding traffic within a network segment.
+It builds on the physical signal by framing data and using hardware identifiers so devices know where to send traffic locally.

 <img width="594" height="239" alt="image" src="https://github.com/user-attachments/assets/4bfb0fd0-8685-4a6f-81aa-aaf9afb72b56" />

-This layer is responsible for **local delivery before routing exists**.
+This layer allows higher layers to function without knowing anything about cables or voltages.

-**Major Things to Know**
+**Key Things to Know**
-- MAC addresses (physical identifiers)
+- Uses MAC addresses
-- Ethernet frames
+- Responsible for Ethernet frames
-- ARP (IP to MAC resolution)
+- Handles ARP resolution
-- VLAN segmentation
+- Supports VLAN segmentation

-**Real-World Examples**
-- pfSense or OPNsense ARP table
-- Managed switch VLAN configuration
-- Wireshark capturing ARP requests and replies
+Switches operate here, forwarding frames based on MAC addresses.
+When ARP fails, devices may know *where* to send traffic logically but not *how* to reach it physically.

 **Common Problems | Simple Checks**

-ARP not resolving | Clear ARP cache and verify IP mapping
+ARP not resolving | Clear ARP cache and verify IP-to-MAC mapping
-Wrong VLAN | Check switch port VLAN assignment
+Incorrect VLAN | Confirm switch port VLAN assignment
-Duplicate MAC | Inspect cloned VMs or misconfigured NICs
+Duplicate MAC address | Check cloned virtual machines
-Connected but no traffic | Verify switch forwarding and VLANs
+Connected but no traffic | Verify switching and VLAN forwarding

 ---